byoso/Nord-Manager/readme.md

 Then:

-(be sure you have the official nordvpn installed first).
+- be sure you have the official nordvpn installed first.

-Install:
+- Install:
 ```bash
 $ ./installer
 ```
-(then follow the instructions)
+Then follow the instructions
+- if the installer asks you to install pip, do not forget to reboot after installing pip, before running the installer again.

 Uninstall:
 ```bash